dilyn-corner/KISS-kde/README.md

 # Thanks to the alternatives system, we can just pluck out
 # the few binaries we need from `coreutils`, along with the grep utility.
+# You only require coreutils if you opt to use `elogind` or install `plasma`.

-$ kiss b coreutils gnugrep && kiss i coreutils gnugrep
+$ kiss b gnugrep coreutils && kiss i gnugrep coreutils
+$ kiss a gnugrep   /usr/bin/grep
-$ kiss a coreutils /usr/bin/realpath # only required for elogind
+$ kiss a coreutils /usr/bin/realpath
 $ kiss a coreutils /usr/bin/mktemp
 $ kiss a coreutils /usr/bin/ln
-$ kiss a gnugrep   /usr/bin/grep

 # We're finally ready!